-Tech, media, and telecom companies turn to Jonathan Cohen for advice as they navigate a continually shifting legal, technological and political landscape.
-Decades of transactional and policy experience (in private practice and in government) enable him to efficiently advise clients regarding strategies and details in their dealings with other industry players and with the Federal Communications Commission (FCC) and other executive branch agencies whose work touches their interests.
-His expertise ranges from media (both traditional and social) to broadband wireless, and from commercial transactions to regulatory policy.
-Mr. Cohen’s government service included stints at The White House and the FCC, and he is an expert in platform regulation issues, spectrum licensing and transactions, and the rules and processes governing participation in FCC auctions.
-His clients have singled out his “outstanding service” on corporate and commercial transactions for nationwide recognition.
-He holds the Martindale Hubbell AV® Preeminent Peer Review Rating and is perennially selected as a Washington DC Super Lawyer.
+Tech, media, and telecom companies turn to Jonathan Cohen for advice as they navigate a continually shifting legal, technological, and political landscape.
+He helps them devise transaction and advocacy strategies in their dealings with other industry players and with the Federal Communications Commission (FCC) and other executive branch agencies whose work touches their interests.
+His expertise, gained from decades of transactional and policy experience (in private practice and in government), ranges across TMT arenas – from media and tech policy to broadband wireless deployment – and spans commercial transactions to regulatory policy.
+Jonathan served in government at The White House and the FCC, and he is an expert in tech platform regulation issues, spectrum licensing and transactions, and the rules and processes governing participation in FCC auctions.

 - Counseled wireless industry players on spectrum policies needed for rollout of commercial mobile broadband services (including 5G services)

-- Worked on obtaining state and federal regulatory approvals for numerous media and telecom deals, including obtaining Team Telecom clearance when needed
+- Obtained state and federal regulatory approvals for numerous media and telecom deals, including obtaining Team Telecom clearance when needed

 - Represented Amtrak in spectrum acquisitions and regulatory approvals needed for the deployment of the Positive Train Control technology

 - Represented Centennial Communications Corp. in its $944 million merger with AT&T Inc., and Atlantic Tele-Network, Inc. (now ATN International, Inc.) in securing approval for its $200 million acquisition of wireless facilities and customers in 26 markets in six states from Verizon Wireless